-Stomach-restrictive operations: Weight loss is achieved by limiting food intake by reducing the size of the stomach.
+These surgeries, in which weight loss is achieved by limiting food intake by reducing the size of the stomach, are:

-Combination stomach-restrictive & malabsorptive operations: Weight loss is achieved both by limiting food intake, as well as limiting the absorption of calories in the intestinal tract by bypassing a portion of the small intestine.
+Weight loss is achieved by reducing food intake as well as limiting the absorption of calories in the intestinal tract by bypassing a portion of the small intestine.
 The amount of malabsorption is dictated by the length of the intestine that is bypassed.
+These surgeries include:

-To help decide which surgery will be the best fit for your goals and lifestyle, start by asking yourself these questions:
+To help decide which surgery is the best fit for your goals and lifestyle, start by asking yourself these questions:

-- What is your expected weight loss?
-For those who have more excess weight to lose (BMI >50), combination stomach-restrictive and malabsorptive operations typically yield higher weight loss with lower regain rates.
+For those who have more excess weight to lose (high BMI), combination stomach restrictive and malabsorptive operations typically yield higher weight loss with lower regain rates.

-- Do you have weight-related conditions (comorbidities), like type 2 diabetes?
-The duodenal switch has a nearly 99% cure rate for weight-related diabetes.
+The duodenal switch has a greater than 90 percent cure rate for weight-related diabetes.

-- What is your lifestyle?
 Are you a busy professional who travels often?
-If you lead a busy life, the sleeve gastrectomy is a relatively low maintenance surgery that is great for those who are on-the-go.
+If you lead a busy life, the sleeve gastrectomy is a relatively low-maintenance surgery that is ideal for those on-the-go.

-At your initial consultation with Dr. Srikanth you will discuss all of your surgical weight loss options so that you can make an informed decision.
-For more information about which surgery is right for you we also recommend attending our free informational seminar or viewing our online webinar.
+During your initial consultation with Dr. Srikanth, he will discuss your surgical weight loss options so that you can make an informed decision.
+For more information about which surgery is right for you, we also recommend attending our free informational seminar or viewing our online webinar.